 Let Us Know How It Goes!

-If you’ve tried this Crockpot Pizza or any other recipe on Suburban Simplicity, then don’t forget to rate the recipe and let me know how it went in the comments below; we love hearing from you!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious food, fun crafts + DIYs, and what I’m up to daily!
+If you've tried this thick crust, Slow Cooker Deep Dish Pizza, or any other Suburban Simplicity recipe, don't forget to rate it and let me know how it went in the comments below; we love hearing from you!
+You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious food, fun crafts + DIYs, and what I'm up to daily!

 This recipe originally appeared on Real Housemoms.